Download the Application(4 page PDF)

-The scope of work of the Commission on Continuing Professional Development (COCPD) includes American Academy of Family Physicians (AAFP) continuing medical education (CME) accreditation (of various categories); development, presentation, maintenance and refinement of existing and novel CME/continuing professional development (CPD) delivery methods and modalities; CME/CPD aspects of Maintenance of Certification (MOC) and Maintenance of Licensure (MOL); performance improvement CME (PI-CME); AAFP CME curricular framework and AAFP Scientific Assembly CME/CPD (oversight planning and evaluation of all CME offered as part of the AAFP Scientific Assembly.)
+The scope of work of the Commission on Continuing Professional Development (COCPD) includes American Academy of Family Physicians (AAFP) continuing medical education (CME) accreditation (of various categories); development, presentation, maintenance and refinement of existing and novel CME/continuing professional development (CPD) delivery methods and modalities; CME/CPD aspects of Maintenance of Certification (MOC) and Maintenance of Licensure (MOL); performance improvement CME (PI-CME); AAFP CME curricular framework and AAFP Assembly CME/CPD (oversight planning and evaluation of all CME offered as part of the AAFP Assembly.)
 It is composed of a chair, 16 active members, one resident member, one student member and one chapter executive.
-The commission has two subcommittees: Assembly Scientific Program and Clinical Content and Accreditation.
+The commission has two subcommittees: Assembly Learning and Credit Systems and Compliance.

 The Commission on Continuing Professional Development works directly to support the AAFP’s Strategic Objective on Education by supporting the lifelong learning of family physicians and other health care professionals.
 The goals of the commission are to guide the Academy’s accreditation and provision of continuing medical education that helps learners demonstrate continuous improvements in knowledge, competence, practice performance, and patient outcomes, as well as fulfill the educational requirements for licensure and certification